 - Beans (green, brown, white), lentils, peas, soy, legumes (including peanuts), leeks, kale, spinach, bean sprouts;

 - Raspberries, pineapple, prunes, figs, dates, canned fruits;

 - Tea, cocoa, dark chocolate, licorice, baking powder, and canned foods.

 In addition, other foods can aggravate nickel allergy, even though the foods themselves don’t contain a lot of nickel.
 These “trigger” foods include onions, carrots, apples, citrus fruits, beer, red wine, tuna, mackerel, and herring.
 Many of these foods can be tolerated if they’re cooked, though.

-If you know you’re sensitive to nickel and certain food or drinks are triggering your symptoms, a little detective work can help uncover the culprits.
+If you know you’re sensitive to nickel and you suspect that certain foods or drinks are triggering your symptoms, a little detective work can help uncover the culprits.

-Try eliminating any suspect foods (they’re probably foods you eat often) for two or three weeks, then gradually reintroduce them, one at a time.
+Try eliminating any suspect foods (they’re probably foods you eat often or crave) for two or three weeks, then gradually reintroduce them, one at a time.
 This will allow you to identify which high-nickel foods you can tolerate and which you’ll need to reduce or avoid.

-A rash is one of the body’s ways of letting us know something’s wrong.
-By paying attention to your body’s signals, becoming more aware of how your skin reacts after eating high-nickel foods, reducing or avoiding problem foods, and keeping a positive mindset, you’ll be on your way to lasting relief from the itch and annoyance of food-related nickel allergies.
+A rash is the body’s way of letting us know something’s wrong.
+By paying attention to your body’s signals, becoming more aware of how your skin reacts after eating high-nickel foods, reducing or avoiding problem foods, and keeping a positive mindset, you’ll be on your way to lasting relief from the discomfort of food-related nickel allergy.